SumoLogic/sumologic-documentation/docs/integrations/web-servers/opentelemetry/haproxy-opentelemetry.md

 ### Step 2: Configure integration

-In this step, we will be configuring the yaml required for HAProxy Collection.
+In this step, you will configure the yaml required for HAProxy Collection.

 The path of the log file configured to capture haproxy logs is needed to be given here.